Edge mappings of graphs: Ramsey type parameters: The appearance of -fixed copies of or -free/exclusive copies of : and

 \begin{proof} Let $f\in F_n$ be such that $|f(e)\cap e|$ is either 0 or 2 for all edges $e$.
-If $f$ does not admit a fixed copy of $G$, then the graph of strongly shifted edges has more than $(5r-5)n/2$ edges and hence has maximum degree at least $5r-4$, so we are done by Proposition \ref{excluk1r}. \end{proof}
+If $f$ does not admit a fixed copy of $G$, then the graph of strong-shifted edges has more than $(5r-5)n/2$ edges and hence has maximum degree at least $5r-4$, and Lemma~\ref{excluk1r}(i) applies.
+This proves the first statement of Lemma~\ref{*k1r}.
+The proof of the second statement is similar. \end{proof}

 Now we are in a position to prove Theorem \ref{*tk}.